 - Ibo nests over 700 different bird species, 10 of these being threatened

-- The last sea faring trading dhow arrived on Ibo Island in 1969, all the way from India
+- The last seafaring trading dhow arrived on Ibo Island in 1969, all the way from India

 During its lively festivals, Ibo comes alive with vibrant colours, dancing, cultural displays, art and other traditions.
 Ibo people celebrate rites of initiation, weddings, and burials with traditional dancing, singing and drumming.
-Celebrations continue throughout the night, and involve traditional Mozambique food.
+Celebrations continue throughout the night and involve traditional Mozambique food.
 Tuck into piles of fresh seafood, coconut rice and tropical fruits.
 Sing local anthems and race bicycles with local villagers.

 When Ibo Island became the capital of Cabo Delgado in 1773, the people celebrated with their first Kueto Siriwala Festival.
 Today, this is the most famous annual festival on Ibo Island and means “to not forget your roots, regardless of how far away from home you are”.
-Come and watch the annual dhow race where canoes and traditional sailing dhows compete on still waters; school children present their poetry and plays to the crowds.
+Come and watch the annual dhow race where canoes and traditional sailing dhows compete on still waters; school children present their poetry and play to the crowds.
 Traditional dancing and a sense of community fill the streets and there is a great sense of belonging.